lancaster-university/codal-core/snorfs/README.md

 ## Row

 Row structure:
+* 1 header page
+* 254 payload pages
 * 1 index page
-* 253 payload pages
-* 2 next-pointer pages

 Bytes in index correspond to pages in row.
-Byte 0 corresponds to index itself, and is therefore used otherwise - to store the row re-map ID, see below.
-The last two bytes correspond to next-pointer pages, and are thus also used differently - in the first few physical rows they hold filesystem header.
+The first and last byte are not meaningful.

 ## Meta-data rows